 "RESOLVED THAT pursuant to the provisions of Section 148 and other applicable provisions, if any, of the Companies Act, 2013 and the Companies (Audit and Auditors) Rules, 2014 (including any statutory modification(s) or re-enactment(s) thereof for the time being in force), the remuneration of Rs.
-40,000/-(Rupees Forty Thousand only) plus applicable taxes and reimbursement of out of pocket expenses payable to Mr. K. R. Vivekanandan, Practicing Cost Accountant (having Firm Registration Number 102179) for audit of the cost records of the Company for the financial year ended March 31, 2022 as approved by the Board of Directors of the Company, be and is hereby ratified."
+60,000/-(Rupees Sixty Thousand only) plus applicable taxes payable to Mr. K. R. Vivekanandan, Practicing Cost Accountant (having Firm Registration Number: 102179) for audit of the cost records of the Company for the financial year ended March 31, 2023 as approved by the Board of Directors of the Company upon the recommendation of the Audit Committee, be and is hereby ratified."